ggerashchenko/WebScraperTask/Readme.md

 of the report in `allure-report-example/index.html`

 ## What could be improved :
-- Chromedriver should not be part of resources, but instead docker container with chrome driver should be used.
-There are two options available :
+- Docker container with chrome driver can be used.
-    - Either to run tests inside default chrome container taken from [Doker Selenium](https://github.com/SeleniumHQ/docker-selenium)
     - In case when Selenium Grid is needed, then [Selenoid](https://github.com/aerokube/selenoid)can be used